 It has been difficult this week to select a subject worthy of attention.
 Initially, I wanted to share the pain and trauma that comes with receiving a less than stellar review on Amazon, especially when the most positive comment was “this book was so-so,” the rest of the review precipitously headed downhill.
 However, because there is a political and cultural storm blowing over the land, as well as my recent inability to focus, I’ll put the topic of hurtful “Amazon reviews” on hold another week.

 The truth is I’m still grieving over the loss of my father.
 I keep telling myself, “Dude, he was 90 years old…he had a good run…it’s all part of the Circle of Life.”
 Yet, the loss still stings no matter what the age.
 I know eventually it will get easier…my friends tell me so.
 But, as it turns out, “my old man” still impacts me in ways unforeseen.

-On the heels of my first book, the spiritual travel journal, It’s Your Camino: One Couple’s 500-mile Pilgrimage Across Spain, is a second, my FBI and DOJ law enforcement memoirs, Feds: From Silence of the Lambs to the Castro Brothers.
+On the heels of my first book, the spiritual travel journal, It’s Your Camino: One Couple’s 500-mile Pilgrimage Across Spain, is a second, my FBI and DOJ law enforcement memoirs, A Cop’s Son: One G-Man’s Fight Against Jihad, Global Fraud and the Cartels.
 With the addition of the renowned law enforcement sketch artist, Abel Reynoso, I am excited to release the book.
 Even more so, since one of the chapters “NYPD Blue” is about my father’s fascinating career which inspired my own.

 As I put the finishing touches to that chapter, I find there are still questions unanswered–things only he would know…and now he’s gone.
 Or is he?